Stoke Me a Clipper: Plot

 Ace Rimmer, Rimmer's (Chris Barrie) better-looking heroic alternate self, from "Dimension Jump" and "Emohawk: Polymorph II" makes a rescue attempt on a captured princess.
 Although he succeeds in rescuing her, Ace takes a fatal bullet hit.
 Meanwhile on Starbug, Lister (Craig Charles) is tired of taking cold showers, nearly using all the water supplies in the process, so he goes into the artificial reality machine with his book of cheats.
 He challenges the king's best knight so he can win the honour of spending a night and a day with the queen of Camelot.
 Using his cheat codes he defeats the knight, claims his prize and with one last cheat the queen's chastity belt falls freely to the ground.
-Lister and the queen then proceed to make love, with an interruption by Lister asking for whipped cream from the astounded crowd and king.
+Lister and the queen then proceed to have sex, with an interruption by Lister asking for whipped cream from the astounded crowd and king (Brian Cox).

 Ace transports into Starbugs dimension and gets a welcome reception from all but Rimmer.
 Once they are alone, Ace reveals to Rimmer that he is dying and wants Rimmer to replace him as Ace.
 He also tells Rimmer and Lister of the Ace secret—The original Ace Rimmer is long dead: the man before them is the latest in a long line of alternate versions of Rimmer from countless dimensions who have all taken the reins to be Ace.
 And now that he is doomed to die, Ace must train Rimmer to succeed him and keep the legend going.
 After encouragement from Lister, Rimmer decides to accept the offer and begins his training, but soon gives in so Ace forcibly redresses him as Ace to help him get into character.
 Rimmer then encounters the King's Best Knight in the corridors of Starbug (who supposedly escaped from AR), and who is searching for 'Lister of Smeg'.
 After a brief sword fight, Rimmer shoots the Knight, revealed afterwards to be a disguised Lister, who switched the ammo for blanks.
 Rimmer makes it back to Ace in time to watch him die.
 Lister then tells Cat (Danny John-Jules) and Kryten (Robert Llewellyn) that Rimmer is Ace, and the dead light bee belongs to their shipmate killed by the Knight.

 With the help of Lister, Rimmer passes himself off as Ace (nearly), and they hold a funeral for their shipmate.
 When Rimmer reveals he is still nervous, Lister follows up on a promise he made Ace and they follow the coffin to a planet with a ring made of billions of coffins, showing the number of Rimmers who succeeded in becoming Ace and passing the flame, causing Lister to ask if he'll be the one to 'break the chain'.
 After a few weeks, Rimmer fully accepts his role as Ace and says his goodbye to the crew before leaving Starbug.